 A few weeks later, the families went to the courtyard to see the evolution of the fruits.
 They were pleasantly surprised to discover that the apples had become very red, well chubby and juicy.
 Mr. Arch, with a basket, rushed up to the ladder, but Mr. Sky blocked his way and told him that he wished to be the first to taste the beautiful apples.
 Each of them argued about their decision to use it first.

 Tension set up between the adults, and the cries reached the inhabitant on the other side of the river who was meandering among the plains.
 Driven by his curiosity, he came to investigate the cause of this dispute.
 They turned to him, told him the whole story and waited for his verdict.

 The envious neighbour, after a careful consideration and refusing to lend them his ladder, suggested that they divide theirs into two equal parts since the material with which it was made belonged to both families.
 Immediately said, immediately done.
 The ladder was cut in half, and each laid his against the apple tree… The ladders were so small that none of the parents were able to pick a single fruit!

-At night, when the families were asleep, the wicked man, who had advised them to cut the ladder in half, came with his own and helped himselfin the tree.
-In the morning, the families found only spoiled apples on the ground beset by flies and ants.
+At night, when the families were sleeping, the wicked man, who had advised them to cut the ladder in half, came with his own and helped himself in the tree.
+All what remained for the families were apples scattered on the ground, spoiled, and assailed by flies and ants.